Top 10 colors that make people buy: the complete guide with examples

-Now that we have decided the main color we want to use in branding, we need to also keep in mind using only one color can be boring and hard to perceive.
+Now that we have chosen the main color we want to use in branding, we need to keep in mind using only one color can be boring and hard to perceive.
 Let’s have a look at the best color combinations that will help you to pick additional colors.

 Monochrome color combination

 A monochromatic approach uses different shades of the same tone.
 Monochrome color schemes are useful in simple messages or to convey brand sophistication (Rider, 2009).

 An analogous color scheme uses similar tones close together on the color wheel.
 This combination can increase the perception of a design as harmonic due to visual similarity.

 Triadic color combination